Virtualization-projects/panamax-ui-wiki/FAQs.md

 Sure you can.
 As long as your Github access token in Panamax can access your private repos, you can save templates to private repos.

+##### Can I create an application in Panamax that runs on multiple hosts?

+Not yet, currently you can only deploy on a single host but since CoreOS/Fleet has strong support for multi-hosts, we will support eventually as well.